cedric-h/linear-webgl/README.md

+EDIT: this started out with the lofty goals stated below, and quickly just became my scratchpad where I test out random ideas, only most of which are WebGL-related ...

 # webgl demos in a single file, the way god intended

 If you ask me, any attempt to make an abstraction over WebGL ... only makes it more difficult to use.